darKKnight14110/darKKnight14110/README.md

 <p align="center"><img src="https://media.giphy.com/media/QTfX9Ejfra3ZmNxh6B/giphy.gif" width="200"/></p>

 Welcome to my GitHub profile!
-I'm a second-year student at IIT Indore with a deep passion for Machine Learning and Data Science.
+I'm a second-year student at IIT Indore with a deep passion for Machine Learning.
 I have worked on various projects from multiple domains of machine learning like LLMs, NLP, CV and even generative AI.

 ---